 E-PRIDE Mentorship Program

-Junior and senior students who willingly mentor underclassmen will have the chance to be paired with an alumni or corporate mentor.
-The programs seeks to connect qualified engineering and engineering technology students with our corporate partners to ensure experiential learning opportunities, academic success, and career readiness.
+Junior and senior students who willingly mentor lower division students will have the chance to be paired with alumni or corporate mentor.
+The programs seek to connect qualified engineering and engineering technology students with our corporate partners to ensure experiential learning opportunities, academic success and career readiness.

 - Freshmen and sophomore students will be paired with highly active juniors, seniors, and graduate students in good academic standing

 - Juniors and seniors who participate as mentors will be eligible for a corporate mentor

 - Freshmen and sophomore students can sign up at any time